prpole/dissertation/chapter2/main.md

 experience, that has no phenomenology, that is somehow both embodied and inaccessible.

+---

 Though differently framed, the defining questions and formal characteristics of literary naturalism speak directly to this set of concerns.
-In pursuing the well-trodden ground of the "determinism" question in literary naturalism, critics of the genre have debated the role of species characteristics in determining the actions and experiences of the individual.[^ln-determinism-species-examples] The naturalist character is, famously or notoriously, less notable as an individual subjectivity than as a nexus of warring deterministic forces.
-The most marked conflicts occur between "forces" defined by evolutionary conditioning and those that are a product of a physical and social environment, especially in the context of urban environments.[ Norris examples? ]
+In pursuing the well-trodden ground of the "determinism" question in literary naturalism, critics of the genre have debated the role of species characteristics in determining the actions and experiences of the individual.
+The naturalist character is, famously or notoriously, less notable as an individual subjectivity than as a nexus of warring deterministic forces.
+The most marked conflicts occur between "forces" defined by evolutionary conditioning and those that are a product of a physical and social environment, especially in the context of urban environments.[^ln-norris-examples]

-[^ln-determinism-species-examples]: some examples of naturalist criticism that drives this home?
-Look at the classics: Pizer, Walcutt...
-"Determined Fictions"
+[^ln-norris-examples]: DRAFT NOTE - I hope to circle back to this and broaden the context of species and determinism with a brief discussion of Frank Norris.

 Introducing the species concept into this discourse merely requires a reminder that speciation is the product of evolutionary variation.
 But when this common